DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Introduction

 \section{Introduction}

-Recent research suggests that using only presence/absence information, rather than complete abundance profiles of taxonomic features (e.g., species or genera) may be sufficient or even advantageous when analyzing associations between microbiomes and external variables such as health outcomes.
-For example, benchmarking studies have shown that machine learning classifiers maintain their performance when using only the observed presence/absence of taxonomic features when classifying subjects as healthy or non-healthy \cite{Giliberti2022HostTaxab, Karwowska2025EffectsData}.
+Recent research suggests that using only presence/absence information, rather than complete abundance profiles of taxonomic features (e.g., species or genera), may be sufficient or even advantageous when analyzing associations between microbiomes and external variables such as health outcomes.
+For example, studies comparing different data transformations have demonstrated that machine learning classifiers can maintain their performance when trained with presence/absence data instead of full abundance data to classify subjects as healthy or non-healthy \cite{Giliberti2022HostTaxab, Karwowska2025EffectsData}.

 In particular, differential prevalence analysis (DPA), which in its simplest form compares feature prevalences between two groups (e.g., healthy vs. non-healthy subjects), represents a compelling alternative to traditional differential abundance analysis (DAA).
 Empirical evaluations have indicated that many differential abundance signals are driven primarily by prevalence differences \cite{Barlow2020ACommunities, Nickols2026MaAsLinDiscovery} and that DPA performs competitively against many DAA methods in terms of sensitivity and reproducibility \cite{Pelto2025ElementaryAnalysis}.
 Moreover, DPA offers distinct advantages, as its results are more straightforward to interpret while being inherently more robust to compositional effects and feature-specific biases \cite{Gloor2017MicrobiomeOptional, McLaren2019ConsistentExperiments., Hu2021AMicrobiome}.